-Resource 3 - Going for a mammogram - A Photo Story: This is a photo story which takes you through the experience of having a mammogram, from receipt of appointment to attendance at the unit.
+Resource 3 - Going for a mammogram: This is a photo story which takes you through the experience of having a mammogram, from receipt of appointment to attendance at the unit.
 It explains each stage in detail with photos of real people in real environments.
 It is designed to support women that receive an appointment and want to know more about having a mammogram.
 The aim is to reduce anxiety by providing clear information about the things that are important to persons with disabilities.

-Resource 4 - Going for a mammogram - A Plain English Story: This is a version of Resource 3 for women that prefer information without images.
+Resource 4 - Going for a mammogram - Plain English version: This is a version of Resource 3 for women that prefer information without images.